YVC Program Standards

 What new funding could YVC attract to my organization?

 Running a YVC opens doors to funders interested in preparing youth for success, reducing at-risk behavior, boosting the capacity of local nonprofits and other benefits.
-With our custom-built volunteer management software, Affiliates can assign a strategic focus area to each project and generate the content needed to write grants and prepare annual reports with just a few clicks.
+With our custom-built volunteer management software, affiliates can assign a strategic focus area to each project and generate the content needed to write grants and prepare annual reports with just a few clicks.
 YVC is a media-friendly program that can increase exposure for your organization and engage a new population of parents who can donate, advocate and volunteer.
 We also have YVC-specific grant templates, access to our fundraising team, and offer ongoing notifications of pertinent funding opportunities and YVC-exclusive affiliate grants.

 How much does YVC cost to start and maintain?

 Staffing is by far the biggest cost associated with running a YVC, but each YVC host determines the level of support that fits best with their needs and assets.
-Naturally, the quality of the YVC program is directly related to the amount of time the Program Director is able to offer it, so we strongly encourage a full-time Program Director for most communities to ensure the greatest impact.
+Naturally, the quality of the YVC program is directly related to the amount of time the program director is able to offer it, so we strongly encourage a full-time program director for most communities to ensure the greatest impact.

 What does the evaluation process required by Program Standard #8 consist of?

-For Affiliates, evaluation is critical to measuring and improving impact, properly allocating resources, and demonstrating the program’s value to YVC host leadership, funders, and other stakeholders.
-For YVC Headquarters, the qualitative and quantitative data from Affiliates is combined with research from independent evaluations to provide vital, well-rounded evidence for the effectiveness of the program model, which is crucial to the improvement, sustainability and growth of the YVC movement.
+For affiliates, evaluation is critical to measuring and improving impact, properly allocating resources, and demonstrating the program’s value to YVC host leadership, funders, and other stakeholders.
+For YVC Headquarters, the qualitative and quantitative data from affiliates is combined with research from independent evaluations to provide vital, well-rounded evidence for the effectiveness of the program model, which is crucial to the improvement, sustainability and growth of the YVC movement.

 How old is YVC?
 How did it get its start?

 YVC was founded in 1987 in Kansas City, MO, by David Battey, who still serves as YVC’s President.
 While researching his thesis as a senior at Williams College in 1985, David visited existing service organizations and interviewed leaders in the newly forming youth service field.
 He found a lack of consistent, challenging, community-based service opportunities for youth of diverse backgrounds.
 Developing a framework for such a program, he returned to his hometown of Kansas City and established the Youth Volunteer Corps as a program of the local United Way.
 Forty-two YVC youth served in the summer of 1987.
-Eventually YVC became its own nonprofit organization, and nearly 30 years later, the YVC Network has grown to include dozens of programs across the U.S. and Canada that have engaged more than 300,000 youth in more than 4.7 million hours of service!
+Eventually YVC became its own nonprofit organization, and over 30 years later, the YVC Network has grown to include dozens of programs across the U.S. and Canada that have engaged more than 300,000 youth in more than 5 million hours of service!

 What is YVCHQ?
 How is the YVC Network structured?